FIRSTMap/firstmap.github.io/README.md

 1. Fork the repository.
 2. Add an image, titled `{team_number}.png`, where `{team_number}` is your team number, to the `/logos` folder.
 The image should have a maximum width or height of 40 pixels.
-3. Open `data/custom_icons.js` and add your team number to the `icons` array found at the beginning of the file.
+3. Open `data/custom_icons.json` and add your team number to the icons array within the file.
 4. Push these changes to your fork of FIRSTMap.
 5. Open a pull-request with the main FIRSTMap repository to merge your fork back to the origin.
 6. Enjoy your custom marker image!